Tuni: Railways

-Tuni railway station is classified as an A category station, It is managed by vijayawada railway division in south central railway zone of indian railways.
+Tuni railway station is classified as an NSG-3 category station, it is managed by vijayawada railway division in south coast railway zone of indian railways.
 It is the 214th busiest station in the country.

+Recently Tuni Railway station underwent major overhaul under Amrit Bharat Station Scheme (ABSS) which significantly improved amenities in the rail way station.

 Roads

-Tuni is very well connected to the state and the rest of India with a network of state and national highways.
-NH 16 passes through the city.
+Tuni is well connected to the state and the rest of India with a network of state and national highways.
+NH 16 passes through the Tuni City.

 National Highway 16, a part of Golden Quadrilateral highway network, bypasses the City.
 The Andhra Pradesh State Road Transport Corporation operates bus services from Tuni bus station.
 Tuni is located on Howrah-Chennai main line.
 Rajahmundry Airport is located 95 km west-southwest of Tuni.
-Visakhapatnam Airport is situated approximately the same distance northeast of Tuni.
+Alluri Sita Ramaraju International Airport is situated approximately 140 km distance northeast of Tuni.

 Education

 Tuni plays a major role in education for urban and rural students from nearby villages.
 Primary and secondary school education is provided by government, aided and private schools, under the School Education Department of the state.
 Instruction is available in both English and Telugu.